 Your circadian clock is controlled by a part of your brain called the hypothalamus that responds to light.
 As it gets dark, your brain tells your body to begin producing melatonin, which makes you feel tired.

-Although sunlight plays a significant role in your circadian rhythm, some people have a natural predisposition towards feeling more awake and energized in the morning (referred to as “early birds” or “larks”), while others are more active and alert in the evening (“night owls”).
+Although sunlight and the light-dark cycle play a significant role in your circadian rhythm, some people have a natural predisposition towards feeling more awake and energized in the morning (referred to as “early birds” or “larks”), while others are more active and alert in the evening (“night owls”).
 Opinions on this vary and there is a wide range in between, but it’s generally assumed that more people fall closer to the category of “early birds.”
-It’s also true that with standard school, work and business hours, society functions more to their benefit.
+It’s also true that with standard school, work and business hours, society functions more to their body clocks’ benefit.

 Additionally, circadian rhythms tend to change and evolve with age.
 Children, teenagers, adults and seniors all have different times that their bodies want to get up, eat, go to sleep, etc.

 Many of us often look to catch up on lost sleep on the weekends, unfortunately averaging 8 hours of sleep per night is not the same thing as getting 8 hours of sleep every night.
-In fact, “sleeping in” one or two days a week can actually disrupt your body’s internal clock.
+In fact, “sleeping in” one or two days a week can actually disrupt your biological clock by creating an irregular sleep-wake rhythm.

 How do I fix my circadian rhythm?
 Resetting circadian rhythm, or in truth finding out what your natural circadian cycle really is, is easy if you have the time.
 Simply go to bed when you feel tired, and don’t use an alarm to get up in the morning.
 Do this for several days, and eventually you’ll discover exactly when your body wants to be asleep.

-Exposing yourself to natural light in the morning and avoiding screens and other sources of artificial light in the evening prior to bed will help reinforce your circadian rhythm.
+Exposing yourself to natural light in the morning and avoiding screens and other sources of artificial light in the evening prior to bed will help align your sleep cycles and reinforce your circadian rhythm (regular light and dark times are a key factor as well).

 The most important thing you can do to maintain it is focus on your sleep consistency–going to bed and waking up as close to the same time each day as possible.